 Head to downtown Honolulu for a historic hike around the old town, and try to visit: Iolani Palace, Kawaiahao Church and the Hawaiian Missions Historic Site and Archives.
 For a bird's-eye view of where you've been and the whole of Honolulu, go to the top of Aloha Tower, at Aloha Tower Marketplace.
 Stop for lunch either at the Aloha Tower Marketplace or at one of the nearby restaurants.
 Spend the afternoon at the Bishop Museum to immerse yourself in Hawaiian culture.
 Plan dinner outside of Waikiki.

 Day 6: Kailua Beach Park

-On your last full day on Oahu, travel over the Pali Highway to the Windward side of the island, to spend a day at Kailua Beach Park.
+Travel over the Pali Highway to the Windward side of the island, to spend a day at Kailua Beach Park.
 This is the perfect beach for relaxing or snorkeling or trying something different such as kayaking or windsurfing.
 You can spend the entire day here, take an afternoon hike at Hoomaluhia Botanical Gardens, or venture to another beach park such as Kahana Bay or Malaekahana Bay State Recreation Area.

 Day 7: Waikiki